jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 Name Lookup:  0.004208s |  Time to Connect:  0.088712s |  Time To Transfer:  0.088801s |  Time To First Byte:  0.245562s |  Total Time:  0.761126s
 ```
 ### Comments
 With AWS Global Accelerator endpoint, cURL was in average 70%, 67% and 61% faster than respectively Tokyo, Dublin and Oregon ALB endpoints (from my location).
+These tests were done from my location, yours WILL be different, compare and discuss the results with the instructor.